don-hue/don-hue/README.md

 Here are some ideas to get you started:

-- :sparkler: I love to smooth Websites and Food :honey_pot:
+- :sparkler: I love to smooth Websites and Food :pretzel:
 - 🔭 I’m currently working on Web Dev Skills
 - 🌱 I’m currently learning NodeJS
 -  :hammer_and_wrench: I'm want to learn React Native and Three.JS
-- 😄 Pronouns: Prod to be a :bear:
+- 😄 People think I'm a :bear: :honey_pot: